 The SCRP program is designed to pair students with a supervising faculty member for nine weeks of collaborative research work during the summer months.
 For the current year (Summer 2014) students will receive assistance to make full-time dedication to the research experience possible.

 Students will receive a $5,500 stipend for nine weeks of work.
 On-campus housing is possible, but students must make their own arrangements with the Office of Residence Life.
 Please note: Based on federal and state laws, students will be taxed on the total amount of $5,500, and will also pay fringe benefits.

 All faculty participants will have access to funds for supplies, travel, and equipment ($500 per team member).

-It must be noted that in addition to completing their duties as a member of the research team, students must make an oral presentation to the campus community during the Fall Semester of 2013 (usually in mid-September).
-Students will also make poster presentations to a regional audience at the annual Murdock Undergraduate Research Conference in Vancouver, Washington, November 7-8, 2014.
+It must be noted that in addition to completing their duties as a member of the research team, students must make an oral presentation to the campus community on September 12, 2014.
+Students will also make poster presentations at the annual Murdock Undergraduate Research Conference in Vancouver, Washington, November 7-8, 2014.